saisriharsha19/cis6930fa24-project3/README.md

 ## Bugs and Assumptions
 1. Error Handling: If the URL provided is invalid or the PDF cannot be downloaded, the script raises an exception.
 There's no specific error handling for malformed URLs.
 2. File Format: The script assumes the PDF file follows the same format as expected for proper incident extraction.
+3. Regex: The regex only works for the cases that matches with the list of ORI's and Natures that has been placed inside the regex, otherwise it might not match as expected.